venables/venabl.es/src/content/posts/stack.md

 ### Tech used:
 - [Astro](https://astro.build) using Typescript, hosted on [Vercel](https://vercel.com).
 You can't beat Astro for content sites.
 It has it all built-in, and bundles everything into a tiny package.
 - [Tailwind CSS](https://tailwindcss.com) for styling.
 Nothing compares.
-- [Partytown](https://partytown.builder.io/) to offload analytics to a web worker.

 The stack couldn't be simpler, thanks to Astro.